 - The broth or water should reach just below the top of the chopped vegetables – in other words enough for all the vegetables to cook in the broth.

-- For soups like this you can't really overcook your vegetables, so no need to set a timer for 30 minutes exactly.
-As long as all the vegetables are nice and mushy, you're good to start blending.
+- For soups like this one, you can’t really overcook your vegetables, so no need to set a timer for 30 minutes exactly.
+As long as all the vegetables are nice and mushy, you’re good to start blending.

 - The soup will thicken after cooling.
 Add additional vegetable broth or water as needed to reach desired thickness when reheating.